sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

+## 3.33 -> 3.34

+TODO

+*How smooth was this upgrade process for you?
+You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.33).*

 ## 3.32 -> 3.33

 To upgrade, please perform the changes in the following diff: